 Last year, HiSeis approached Mira Geoscience to develop seismic visualization and analysis tools on the Geoscience ANALYST platform.
 The development was undertaken via Mira Geoscience’s accelerated development program, in which functionality required by a customer is advanced in return for cost-sharing of the development.
 As part of the software development agreement, HiSeis have also joined the Geoscience ANALYST Pro Geophysics Consortium.

-With the upcoming release of version 3.3, you will be able to import 3D SEG-Y through the free viewer, supporting a variety of SEG-Y variants, including Landmark, Schlumberger, and CGG.
+With the release of version 3.3, you are able to import 3D SEG-Y through the free viewer, supporting a variety of SEG-Y variants, including Landmark, Schlumberger, and CGG.
 Geoscience ANALYST allows visualization of seismic cubes with greater than 500 million cells with good, interactive performance.
 Other standard visualization features include arbitrary slicing of the 3D volume, transparency, chair clipping, and co-rendering of seismic attributes.

-Geoscience ANALYST Pro will provide a seismic survey planning tool that includes ray path modelling to generate a heat map of the ray density reaching topography from selected shot points to display or to export as grids or as ER Mapper files.
+Geoscience ANALYST Pro provides a seismic survey planning tool that includes ray path modelling to generate a heat map of the ray density reaching topography from selected shot points to display or to export as grids or as ER Mapper files.